Intermodal container: Specifications

 Weights and dimensions of the most common (standardized) types of containers are given below.
 Forty-eight foot and fifty-three foot containers have not yet been incorporated in the latest, 2020 edition of the ISO 668.
 ISO standard maximum gross mass for all standard sizes except 10-ft boxes was raised to 36,000 kg per Amendment 1 on ISO 668:2013, in 2016.
 Draft Amendment 1 of ISO 668: 2020 – for the eighth edition – maintains this.
 Given the average container lifespan, the majority of the global container fleet have not caught up with this change yet.
-Moreover, U.S. highways cannot handle such heavy fully laden containers yet, including the mass of truck (and trailer).

 Values vary slightly from manufacturer to manufacturer, but must stay within the tolerances dictated by the standards.
 Empty weight (tare weight) is not determined by the standards, but by the container's construction, and is therefore indicative, but necessary to calculate a net load figure, by subtracting it from the maximum permitted gross weight.

 The bottom row in the table gives the legal maximum cargo weights for U.S. highway transport, and those based on use of an industry common tri-axle chassis.
 Cargo must also be loaded evenly inside the container, to avoid axle weight violations.
 The maximum gross weights that U.S. railroads accept or deliver are 52,900 lb for 20-foot containers, and 67,200 lb for 40-foot containers, in contrast to the global ISO-standard gross weight for 20-footers having been raised to the same as 40-footers in the year 2005.
 In the U.S., containers loaded up to the rail cargo weight limit cannot move over the road, as they will exceed the U.S. 80000 lb highway limit.

-Tests

-Here are examples of tests from ISO 1496-1:2013 (Stacking, Lifting, Restraint, wall, roof and floor Strength, Rigidity).